FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Utting, Uting, Hutting, Ytting, Otting and others.

 This web page shows only a small excerpt of our Hutting research.
-Another 163 words (12 lines of text) covering the years 1202, 1232, 1300, 1349 and 1466 are included under the topic Early Hutting History in all our PDF Extended History products.
+Another 163 words (12 lines of text) covering the years 1202, 1232, 1300, 1349 and 1466 are included under the topic Early Hutting History in all our PDF Extended History products and printed products wherever possible.

-More information is included under the topic Early Hutting Notables in all our PDF Extended History products.
+More information is included under the topic Early Hutting Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: